Be Lazy: Use Digital Transformation to connect Customer Pain Points to your Vision

 As I looked at the business when we were in the process of selling it, I realised one metric that demonstrated what we had achieved.
 In 2008, our first full time staff member turned to me and said, “Hamish, we need to employ dedicated customer service reps to answer calls and emails, so we can focus on growing the business.”
 I reluctantly agreed, and we employed two, for a network carrying 150,000 people a year.
 In 2015, carrying 700,000 customers a year, we had … still two customer service reps.

-Oh, and all those improvements positively impacted on our customer service – we had a net promoter score of +65, which led to more word of mouth, more customers, fuller buses … and lower costs per passenger.
-A neat virtuous circle when you have a single minded focus, or if you are just plain lazy.
+And all those improvements positively impacted on our customer service – we had a net promoter score of +65, which led to more word of mouth, more customers, fuller buses … and more revenue.